CYF2000127/MolNexTR/README.md

 ```
 or use [`prediction.ipynb`](prediction.ipynb).
 You can also change the image and model path to your own images and models.

-The input is a molecular image
+The input is a molecular image:
 ![visualization](examples/1.png)
 <div align="center",width="50">
 Example input molecular image.